UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

   - The system must be responsive and function well on both mobile and desktop devices.

 - Scalability
-  - The system must be scalable to accommodate future growth in the number of users and data volume by Dockerizing the system.
+  - The system must be scalable to accommodate future growth in the number of users and data volume.

 - Reliability
   - The system must ensure high availability and minimal downtime.